 “What does anyone want?”
 Perry said. future.
-Futures taste grand. you people have built so of them yourselves, like horrible ice flavors. hundred years back looked like more the same forever, until maybe some god scooped his favorites off to play cut-rate Heaven.
+Futures taste grand. you people have built so many them yourselves, like horrible ice cream flavors. hundred years back looked like more the same forever, until maybe some god scooped his favorites off to play cut-rate Heaven.
 Bland.
 Tasteless.
 But now—stars capes and apocalypses, gray goo futuristic despotism, oil crisis pandemic collapse, floods and robots monsters, oh my! potential universes of fear.
-Your brother’s them by the billions inside could Suffer through few million hells me and I’ll a paradise the other guy can match.”
+Your brother’s them by the billions inside could him.
+Suffer through few million hells me and I’ll a paradise the other guy can match.”

 “Perry,” she said. close but with step the wind twice strong.
-And she whispers, too, whispers that were colors, voices like claws belly.
+And she whispers, too, whispers that were colors, voices like claws her belly.
 The cross wormed into her, the cross pierced her, cross wriggled in her heart.
 “Perry, wake up.
 This thing needs afraid. to me.
-It’s your sister, it’s Sal, outside fucking door and I you you better open up now so me God—“
+It’s your sister, it’s Sal, outside fucking door and I need you and you better open up now so me God—“

 The was black. smooth tarnish every surface, even the chain.
 She scraped frantically with her fingernail but couldn’t mar matte.

 silver around.
-Nothing silver. paperbacks, that all.
+Nothing silver.
+Battered paperbacks, that all.